FrancoMelandri/yase/src/yase-core/README.md

 ### URL delete

-Calling the same resources using the **DELETE** HTTP verb we are able to remove the original URL associated to a tiny URL previously created.
+Calling the same resource using the **DELETE** HTTP verb we are able to remove the original URL associated to a tiny URL previously created.

 ```bash
 $ curl -X DELETE \